 Mrs. Jones welcomed me even more after this conversation, and she asks to see me every time she visits.
 Instead of claiming colorblindness, her ethnicity has become a vehicle for sharing the gospel even more powerfully and relevantly with those around her.
 This has been true of many women and men I have trained in ethnicity-aware witness.
 This is the leadership that embodies God's reconciling kingdom in every corner and every community of our divided world.

 Sarah Shin is the author of Beyond Colorblind: Redeeming Our Ethnic Journey.
-She is associate national director of evangelism for InterVarsity Christian Fellowship (IVCF) and is a speaker and trainer in ethnicity, evangelism, and the arts.
-She previously served IVCF as an area director in Boston and as a regional coordinator of multiethnicity.
-A fine artist and painter, Sarah has a master's degree in theology from Gordon-Conwell Theological Seminary and a master's in city planning and development from MIT.
-She and her husband live in Cambridge, Massachusetts.
+She formerly served as the associate national director of evangelism for InterVarsity Christian Fellowship (IVCF) and is a speaker and trainer in ethnicity, evangelism, and the arts.
+Sarah has a master's degree in theology from Gordon-Conwell Theological Seminary and a master's in city planning and development from MIT.
+She, her husband, and daughter, live in St. Andrews, Scotland, where she is pursuing more theological studies in the hopes of further equipping the Church.